robinmalik/microsoft-graph-docs/concepts/custom-security-attributes-overview.md

 Attribute sets are a collection of custom security attributes whose management can be delegated to other users.
 The following are the general characteristics of **attributeSet** objects:

-+ Attribute sets can't be deleted, but can be deactivated.
-There's no limit to the number of deactivated custom security attributeSet objects in a tenant.
 + Up to 100 attributeSet objects can be defined in the tenant.
++ Attribute set identifiers can be up to 32 characters long, include Unicode characters, and can't contain spaces or special characters.
+The identifiers cannot be updated.

 To configure attribute sets, use the [attributeSet](attributeset.md) resource type.